Taking along a stack of printed business cards is an important aspect of bring prepared for a job interview.

 That is the view of David Jensen, a writer and speaker on career issues, who said in an article for Science magazine the items are a useful way of expanding one's network.

-He advised individuals to offer their business card after they have shaken hands with anyone they meet on the day, as this is the next step in a professional introduction and ensures they will receive a card in return.
+He advised individuals to offer their business cards after they have shaken hands with anyone they meet on the day, as this is the next step in a professional introduction and ensures they will receive a card in return.

 "Now there's one more person you know in the industry.
 Your network grows," Mr Jensen commented.